uwegeercken/datagenerator2/README.md

 See the sample yaml file for the program configuration in this repository under: samples/programconfiguration

-You may also use the tool programmatically by calling the method "generateRows" with the number of rows to produce on the RowGenerator class.
-Pass the path and name of the dataconfiguration yaml file in the constructor.
+You may also use the tool programmatically by calling the method "generateRows".
+Itreturns a lazy infinite stream of rows.
+The caller controls termination via limit(), takeWhile(), or any other stream operation.
-The method returns a Stream of rows (com.datamelt.utilities.datagenerator.generate.Row), wrapped in a Try.
-The result of the generation of a row is always a success or a failure.
-You may filter on the success or failure instances.
-Or you can e.g. map the Try object using a function.
+Each element is wrapped in a Try — filter on Try::isSuccess to get successful rows only.
+You may also use the convenience method returning a bounded stream of exactly numberOfRows rows

 Example:

-    String dataConfigurationFile = "/path/to/file/filename.yaml";
-    RowGenerator rowGenerator = new RowGenerator(dataConfigurationFile);
+    // generate a fixed number of rows
-    List<Row> rows = rowGenerator.generateRows(10)
+    List<Row> rows = rowGenerator.generateRows(100)
         .filter(Try::isSuccess)
         .map(Try::getResult)
         .toList();

+    // generate rows lazily until a condition is met rowGenerator.generateRows()
+        .filter(Try::isSuccess)
+        .map(Try::getResult)
+        .takeWhile(row -> someCondition(row))
+        .forEach(row -> process(row));

+    // generate a single row
+    Try<Row> row = rowGenerator.generateRow();

 ## Building the datagenerator jar file
 To build the jar file either download the release from https://github.com/uwegeercken/datagenerator2/tags or clone this repository and run: